-Given the gaps in our knowledge on the safety of underwater sports for unborn babies, all that experts can really do is suggest that pregnant women steer clear of scuba diving.
-Still, it can be helpful to look at all of the information and theories available right now, so that your family can make the right decision for you.
+Given the gaps in our knowledge on the safety of underwater sports for unborn babies, all that experts can do is suggest that pregnant women steer clear of scuba diving.

 The theoretical risks of diving

-Scientific studies on animals.
+Scientific studies on animals

 Of course, the way that rats and hamsters reproduce is different from humans, leading some scientists to focus on sheep, which have a similar placenta.
 According to one such study, the lambs in the womb did show signs of decompression illness even when the mothers didn’t have the same symptoms.

-Is snorkeling a viable replacement?
+Is snorkeling a viable alternative?

 - Avoid holding your breath.
 Limiting oxygen to the fetus is a huge risk, so pregnant women should never hold their breath to dive down and get a closer look at something below the surface.
-Also make sure that the breathing tube is comfortable and unblocked to provide a steady flow of air.
+Also, make sure that the breathing tube is comfortable and unblocked to provide a steady flow of air.

 - Be aware of your surroundings.
-Even though you may be floating on the surface, it’s crucial to pay attention to anything that may cause injury, such as reef outcroppings or dangerous wildlife like sea anemones.
+Even though you may be floating on the surface, it’s crucial to pay attention to anything that may cause injuries, such as reef outcroppings or dangerous wildlife like sea anemones.

 Ultimately, Moms, the choice is yours.
-But while the verdict is still out on the safety of diving while pregnant, it’s important to consider all the available data to make sure you can make an informed decision about your diving practices!
+But while the verdict is still out on the safety of scuba diving while pregnant, it’s important to consider all the available data to make sure you can make an informed decision about your diving practices!